CAFapi/querybuilder/README.md

                         { "//alpha-agent04/EnronData/Sent Items/enron guaranty (forest oil - conf).doc" } },
                         { "REPOSITORY_ID", new List<string>() { "100" } },
                         { "TITLE", new List<string>() { "enron guaranty (forest oil - conf).doc" } },
-                        { "CONTENT", new List<string>() { "ENRON CORP.\n\nGuaranty\n\nThis Guaranty (this “Guaranty”), dated effective as of August 16, 2001 " +
+                        { "CONTENT", new List<string>() { "ENRON CORP.\n\nGuaranty\n\nThis Guaranty (this “Guaranty”), "
-                        "(the “Effective Date”), is made and entered into by ENRON CORP., an Oregon corporation (“Guarantor”).\nW I T N E S S E T H:\n\nWHEREAS, " +
-                        "Forest Oil Corporation, a New York corporation (“Counterparty”), and ENRON NORTH AMERICA CORP. (“Enron”), a wholly owned subsidiary of " +
-                        "Guarantor, are contemplating entering into, or have entered into, one or more swap, option or other financially-settled derivative " +
-                        "transactions, which transactions will be evidenced by one or more swap agreements, confirmations and/or master agreements, including " +
-                        "without limitation, (all such swap, option or other financially-settled derivative transactions and the agreements evidencing same, " +
-                        "including without limitation, whether entered into prior to, on or after the date hereof, as the same may from time to time be modified, " +
-                        "amended and supplemented, shall be referred to herein collectively as the “Contract”); and \n\nWHEREAS, Guarantor will directly or " +
+                        + "dated effective as of August 16, 2001 Guarantor will directly or "
-                        "indirectly benefit from the transactions to be entered into between Enron and Counterparty;\n\nNOW THEREFORE, in consideration of " +
+                        + "indirectly benefit from the transactions to be entered into between Enron and Counterparty;"
-                        "Counterparty entering into the Contract, Guarantor hereby covenants and agrees as follows:\n\n1.
+                        + "NOW THEREFORE, in consideration of Counterparty entering into the Contract, Guarantor hereby "
+                        + "covenants and agrees as follows:1.
 GUARANTY.
-Subject to the provisions " +
+Subject to the provisions "
-                        "hereof, Guarantor hereby irrevocably and unconditionally guarantees the timely payment when due of the obligations of Enron " +
+                        + "hereof, Guarantor hereby irrevocably and unconditionally guarantees the timely payment when due "
-                        "(the “Obligations”) to Counterparty under the Contract." } }
+                        + "of the obligations of Enron (the “Obligations”) to Counterparty under the Contract." } }
                     }
                 },
                 {